GDevelopApp/GDevelop-examples/examples/starting-first-person/README.md

 # 3D First Person

-A 3D, physics-based, first person game where the player can move and look around.
-It has a ground, platforms and obstacles which can be pushed away.
-Support for both mobile and keyboard/mouse controls.
+A 3D physics-based first-person game where the player can look around and turn using the game camera, as well as jump and fall within the environment.
+The scene includes a ground surface to walk on, solid platforms the player can land on and cannot pass through, and a pushable physics box that reacts realistically when the player pushes it.
+The game supports both keyboard/mouse controls and mobile touch controls.